 Your child’s progress is continually monitored by his/her class teacher.
 We know how well your child is doing by using the following:

-Assessments based on the Early Learning Goals Ages and Stages in the Reception year.
+In EYFS Assessments are based on the Early Learning Goals Ages and Stages.

 Children in Year 1 are required to complete the National Phonics Screen that will assess their ability to read real and pseudo words.

 At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATs).
 This is something the Government requires all schools to do and are the results that are published nationally.

 The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.